t2linux/T2-Ubuntu/README.md

 ## Installation

-**!!
-Warning: Versions newer than [5.7.19](https://github.com/marcosfad/mbp-ubuntu/releases/tag/v20.04-5.7.19-1) have various issues with init order and kernel modules and it's not recommended to use those**
+*!!
+Warning: Versions newer than [5.7.19](https://github.com/marcosfad/mbp-ubuntu/releases/tag/v20.04-5.7.19-1) are considered in-development builds and **should not** be used due to issues from within the kernel and the init system.*

 1. Reduce the size of the mac partition in MacOS
 2. Download ISO file from releases.
 (Use the command line to unzip (`unzip /path/to/file.zip`) or "The Unarchiver" app)